0xFloyd/macos-timer/README.md

 # I don't want to see the native macos clock app countdown for a timer in my menu bar

-I don't want to see the native macos clock app countdown for a timer in my menu bar, so I built this.
+macOS doesn’t offer a built-in toggle to turn off that little countdown icon once you start a timer in the Clock app.
+Why?
+It's so simple.
+And there's not even a simple "workaround".
+Any command line your options are essentially the same “global” hacks you’d get in the GUI.
+So I built this.
 A simple macOS timer app that lives in your dock (not the menu bar).
 Set a timer, and get a notification when time's up.

 ## Build